guermal/technical_assignement/README.md

 📌 Please be careful when loading bert like model, remember if you trained your model with or without text so that you can adapt your command accordingly.

+📌 In conclusion, for inference please use the same parameters in input that you used to train your model so that there is no missmatch.

 ---